jrmoulton/jrmoulton-web/content/starting_open_source.md

 So back to the purpose of this section...

-### ESP-HAL.

-ESP-HAL is rust support for espressif microcontrollers.
-It's open source and sponsored by espressif with developers actively working on the project.

-I was building a device driver for a digital to analog converter [DACx0501](https://github.com/jrmoulton/dacxo501) and I worked a bit on the SPI support in ESP-HAL.
+I was building a device driver for a digital to analog converter [DACx0501](https://github.com/jrmoulton/dacx0501) and I worked a bit on the SPI support in ESP-HAL.

 ```rust
 #[cfg(feature = "eh1")]